AlfonsoJLuna/alfonsoluna.io/content/sff-pc.md

 ![][motherboard]

-I reserved that fan for later usage with the graphics card.
+I saved that fan for later usage with the graphics card.
 The space in the CPU side of the case would fit a fan with a larger thickness of up to 25mm, so the NF-A9x14 was replaced with a Noctua NF-B9 redux-1600 PWM fan:

 ![][motherboard2]